Plan Your Stay

 - No refund or credit will be available if you attend a program and are dissatisfied with its presentation or content.

 Please note: On rare occasions, due to unforeseen circumstances, 1440 Multiversity may need to cancel a program.
-We will notify registrants of cancellation a minimum of two weeks in advance of the program start date and will offer a full refund for housing and tuition or the option to rebook in an available course or our R&R program offered at the same time period of the original reservation.
+We will notify registrants of cancellation a minimum of one week in advance of the program start date and will offer a full refund for housing and tuition or the option to rebook in an available course or our R&R program offered at the same time period of the original reservation.
 If you are purchasing airfare to visit 1440, we recommend investigating travel insurance with appropriate coverage for ultimate flexibility, since 1440 will not reimburse for travel expenses.

 For details about accessibility, and to ensure that we can provide assistance, please contact us at firstname.lastname@example.org or by calling 844-544-1440.
 All buildings are ADA accessible, and we have a variety of accessible housing types.
 The campus is on hilly terrain, and there is not a continuous accessible pathway throughout the campus.
 Each building has an accessible path into it and is connected to a public way.
 To ensure access between buildings that do not have an accessible path between them, 1440 Multiversity provides an ADA accessible shuttle.
 This shuttle is provided to transport guests from parking areas to accessible pathways leading to campus buildings and to transport guests between accessible pathways so that they can enter each building.
 We request that you contact us within two weeks of your program so that we can coordinate your transportation on campus.